TheCandidStartup/TheCandidStartup.github.io/_drafts/pnpm-update-transitive-dependency.md

 This time `pnpm-lock.yaml` is updated and I can see that `picomatch 4.0.3` is no longer used.

 Gradually accumulating forced overrides in `pnpm-workspace.yaml` is a maintenance nightmare.
 Fortunately, you don't have to.
-You can now remove the override from `pnpm-workspace.yaml`.
+You can remove the override from `pnpm-workspace.yaml`.
 It was only needed to nudge pnpm to use the version it should have picked up anyway.
 Now that it's found the correct version, it won't downgrade to an earlier version.

 ```
 % pnpm install